weliveindetail/tpde/docs/tpde/compiler-ref.md

 ## Manual stack allocations
 - manual allocation of stack slots sometimes needed, e.g. when an instruction needs too many temporaries or manual handling of static allocations
 - allocated using [allocate_stack_slot](@ref CompilerBase::allocate_stack_slot), free'd using [free_stack_slot](@ref CompilerBase::free_stack_slot)
+> [!note]
-- NOTE: only free when all blocks in which the stack slot could be live have been compiled
+> only free when all blocks in which the stack slot could be live have been compiled

 ```cpp
 ScratchReg scratch{this};